sum-quant/codepedia/OrderBook/Readme.md

 Design :

-Unordered _map datastructure to maintain the oder_ID based on hash details , bucket consits of map of orders type data that isused to maintain price and quatnitty based on the priority of price-time
+Unordered _map datastructure to maintain the order_ID based on hash details , bucket consits of map of orders to maintain price and quantity based on the priority of price-time.
 .
-Add -O(1)+ log(n) in Map
+Add -O(1)+ log(n) in Map.

 Delete/Reject -0(1)+ log(n) erase in Map.

 Modify -o(1)

 Input is order.csv file